CheeseHackerXYZ/Simple-Billiards-Engine/README.md

 ```
 ## 📝 How to Use

+0. Star this project.
-1. Clone or download this repository.
+1. Fork or Import this repository.
 2. Open 「index.html」 in any modern web browser.
 3. Drag the **Blue Ball (Cue Ball)** to aim, and release to shoot.
 4. Press the **RESET BALLS** button to restart the layout.